canonical/snapcraft/HACKING.md

 > Import your keys (`ssh-import-id`) and add a `Host` entry to your ssh config if you are interested in [Code's](https://snapcraft.io/code) [Remote-SSH]() plugin.

+## Non-standard development environment

+The development environment created by environment-setup.sh may be customized with:

+    ./tools/environment-setup.sh <name> <ubuntu-version>

+It is advised that you use the default ubuntu-version (16.04) unless required.
+Changing the version is likely to result in unexpected behavior.

 ### Testing

 See the [Testing guide](TESTING.md).